 I seldom fish this bank without landing some quality spots or largemouth using my favorite bass popper.
 I have landed some nice bluegill using the Boogle Bug as well.
-I had a couple of boomers on this trip and one was loosing my black Boogle Bug to a huge bluegill which got me tangle in a brush pile.
-I hated to lose the big gill, but I hated even more the loss of my $5.00 popper.
+I had a couple of boomers on this trip and one was loosing my black Boogle Bug to a larger bluegill which got me tangle in a brush pile.
+I hated to lose the big gill, but I hated, even more, the loss of my $5.00 popper.

 My first largemouth of the morning taken no more than 30 ft. from the launch.

 This spot gets up early to eat breakfast!

 This largemouth went airborne numerous times while trying to break free; the airborne thing can get the blood pumping!!!

 The quality bass bite went cold after the sun peaked over the horizon, so it was time to break out the 3 weight and go after the bluegills.

 I like to use dries on this lake and this morning the smaller spots were willing to nail the Wulff time after time.
 Amazing the fight this size fish can produce on a 3 weight.
 This is why I love fly fishing so much because the small fish can make a trip just as exciting as landing a large fish if one is using a lighter combo.